jefferys/JefferysRUtils/README.md

 Currently only provides a version of the base S3 function `merge` that works on lists.

+### Project utilities

+* **`useResultsDir`** - Function to create a results directory.
+Supports a base directory in which the result directory is created, and distinguishes between initial use and use on reruns.

 ### File utilities

 To allow applying a function to file in one step, two apply-like functions are defined: